chaoss/grimoirelab-sigils/README.md

 * Widgets either built on top of the original indexes or on top of the searches.
 * Final panels that are an aggregation of several widgets.

-There are Dashboards for Kibana 4 and Kibana 5 right now stored in:
-* `json`: current kibana 5 versions.
-* `kibana4-maintenance` branch: old kibana 4 versions.

 Panels
 ------